Code of Conduct

 While Battlesnake is, at its heart, a competition, it is one rooted in community, collaboration, and cooperation.
 Always consider the impact of your decisions and actions on fellow participants.
 Remember that Battlesnake is a fun, inclusive competition, and that means working with and helping individuals from a variety of different backgrounds, representing a full range of skill levels.

 Treat everyone you encounter with courtesy and respect.
 We acknowledge that disagreements happen but they must never turn into any form of personal attack.
 A productive community is one where everyone feels safe and comfortable.

 We are a community of students and professionals, and we conduct ourselves professionally.
 Speak to and about others with kindness.
 Derogatory language of any kind will not be tolerated.

 Disagreements, both social and technical, happen all the time and Battlesnake is no exception.
 It is important that we resolve conflict constructively.
 Remember that different people have different perspectives and an alternate viewpoint isn’t necessarily wrong.
 Instead, focus on working toward compromise, so we can resolve issues cooperatively and learn from each other.

 Harassment and other exclusionary behaviours are unacceptable.
 This includes but is not limited to:

-Violent threats or language directed against another person.
+Violent threats or language directed against another group or individual

-- Posting sexually explicit or violent material.
+Posting or sharing sexually explicit or violent material

-- Advocating for, or encouraging, any of the above behaviour.
+Encouraging or advocating for any of the above behaviour